Life Extension Magazine®

 American adults get an average of two to four colds annually.7

-Colds, flu, and seasonal allergies cause 75% of all employees miss some work with an average time out of work of two to three days per upper respiratory episode.8
+Colds, flu, and seasonal allergies cause 75% of all employees to miss some work with an average time out of work of two to three days per upper respiratory episode.8

 Researchers have identified two compounds, a probiotic2 and a dried yeast fermentate,4 that can help prevent colds and flu and their symptoms and reduce their severity and duration when they occur.